Now certified under ANSI/ISO standard 17024:2012. Learn more.

 - U.S. private-sector (CIPP/US)

-When you earn a CIPP credential, it means you’ve gained a foundational understanding of both broad global and concepts of privacy and data protection law and practice, as well as knowledge and perspective of how these components apply to and impact your area of concentration.
+When you earn a CIPP credential, it means you’ve gained a foundational understanding of broad global concepts of privacy and data protection law and practice, as well as knowledge and perspective of how these components apply to and impact your area of concentration.

 - Jurisdictional laws, regulations and enforcement models, or rules and standards

 - Legal requirements for handling and transferring data